by Gerald Young, senior research associate, ICMA

 - Post a Q&A page around major projects or controversial topics to dispel rumors.

 And whether you're just arriving home today, participated in the Virtual Conference, or happen to be reading this blog next week, what ideas do you have to suggest to help maintain that public trust?
-Share your thoughts either in the comments below or by answering this question.
+Share your thoughts via ICMA Connect.